Artists Exploring the Struggles of Mental Health

 Inspired by her lifelong anxiety and fear of expressing her feelings, Victoria Olt’s watercolors feature women and anatomical hearts, often combined with flowers and symbols.
 Showcasing her subjects in grayscale surrounded by the bright colors of the world, she emphasizes on the numbness of depression and feelings of disconnection people can have despite the vibrancy around them.
 Revealing what we “hide inside” she uses sorrowful facial expressions and emotional print titles that result in powerful yet vulnerable depictions of mental challenges.

-2. Mario Sanchez Nevado
+Mario Sanchez Nevado | Symbolic Fantasy Artist

-Taking inspiration from all things creative and conveying what he feels as a human being in this world, Madrid-based artist Mario Sanchez Nevado creates digital illustrations of people, nature, and objects that blend fantastical elements with modern symbolism.
+Taking inspiration from all things creative and conveying what he feels as a human being in this world, Madrid-based mental health artist Mario Sanchez Nevado creates digital illustrations of people, nature, and objects that blend fantastical elements with modern symbolism.
 Highlighting the connection between ourselves, our mental health, and the world around us, he portrays the detrimental effects these emotions have on our bodies.
 Through striking creations with wounded flesh, surreal settings, and views inside of minds, he brings a level of intensity that makes us stop and think.

-3. Deandra Lee
+Deandra Lee | Portrait Photographer

 Wanting people to wonder about themselves, others, and the world we live in, Deandra Lee’s self-portrait photography features scenes with birds, rain, flowers, and other natural elements.
 Using herself as the subject, her photos show a surreal interpretation of each emotion.
 Often incorporating symbolic birds associated with freedom and clouds representing moods, she brings feelings of curiosity and helps people experience what these emotions feel like.